isan26/backend-architecture/README.md

 ### Pipes (or Plugins)
 Will be 3rd party integrations with other systems, these integrations should be made in a way that the failure on other systems does not propagate and break our system, this is possible only when we only need to send data or do certain actions on other systems and our system itself do not depend on it.
-For cases where other systems' data and behavior are needed for our system to work (like handling payments with Stripe), a layer similar to a model must be made to attend to this.

 ### Other non-layer parts